Rifat95/Web/README.md

 - native
 - strictfp

-## Fonctionnement
+## Starting operations

 ### web.core.Servlet.init()
-- Chargement et stockage des routes
+- Loading and storage of routes
-- Chargement et stockage des packs de languages
+- Loading and storage of language packs
-- Création d'un pool connexion à la bdd après avoir charger les informations de connexion
+- Database connection pool création

 ### web.core.Servlet.process()
-- Récupération de l'URI demandé
+- URI parsing
-- Vérification du token si la requête est de type POST, qui est censé contenir l'identifiant de session
+- Verify that a token match the session ID if type of request is post
-- Récupération de la route correspondante et check du droit d'accès à celle-ci
+- Recuperation of matching route and access check
-- Récupération d'une connection à la bdd à partir du pool
+- Recuperation of a database connection from the connection pool
-- Instanciation du contrôleur et exécution de la méthode en lui fournissants les arguments contenus dans l'URI (souvent entre "/")
+- Instanciation of route's controller and execution of the method with URI arguments (between "/")
-- Envoi de la réponse au navigateur avec web.core.Page.send()
+- Send the response to browser with web.core.Page.send()
-- Fermeture de la connection à la bdd avec web.core.App.clean()
+- Closing database connection with web.core.App.clean()

 ### web.core.App.init()
-- Récupération de la variable "userId" stocké en session (O si non existant)
+- Recuperation of the variable "userId" stored in session (O if not found)
-- Récupération de la variable "userPermissions" stocké en session, ("guest" si non existant)
+- Recuperation of the variable "userPermissions" stored in session, ("guest" if not found)
-- Instanciation de web.core.Translator
+- Instanciation of web.core.Translator
-	- Récupération de la langue stocké en session (langue par défaut si non existant)
+	- Recuperation of the variable "language" stored in session (defaultLanguage if not found)
-	- Récupération du pack de lang associé
+	- Recuperation of the associated language pack

-## Aide
+## Help

-### Connecter l'utilisateur
+### Connecting the user
-Pour connecter un utilisateur, utiliser la méthode web.core.App.setUser(int userId, String[] permissions).
+To connect an user, use the method `web.core.App.setUser(int userId, String[] permissions)`.

-### Accéder aux variables de la requête
+### Access request variables
-Pour accéder aux variables GET et POST, utiliser l'objet web.core.Request disponible dans le contrôleur.
+To access GET and POST varialbes, use the object `req (web.core.Request)` avalaible in controllers.